timotheosh/naurrnen-website/src/Characters/legend-of-naethanor.md

 </figure>
 </div>

-Cormac was born into slavery, an Adama living under the oppressive rule of the Elven empire Aerithia.
-However, his life would diverge from the path of servitude most of his people walked when he was assigned to work at Laurië Citime, the foremost academic institution among the Elves.
+Cormac was born into slavery, an Adama living under the oppressive rule of the Aelven empire Aerithia.
+However, his life would diverge from the path of servitude most of his people walked when he was assigned to work at Laurië Citime, the foremost academic institution among the Aelves.
 Although he started as a mere custodian of ancient tomes and scrolls, Cormac possessed an unquenchable thirst for knowledge and an innate intelligence that couldn&rsquo;t be ignored.

-It was at Laurië Citime that Cormac met Elirandel Elenariel, a young Elven scholar of royal descent.
-Intrigued by his persistent questions and drawn to his untapped intellect, Elirandel took the risky step of teaching him how to read the Elven script.
+It was at Laurië Citime that Cormac met Elirandel Elenariel, a young Aelven scholar of royal descent.
+Intrigued by his persistent questions and drawn to his untapped intellect, Elirandel took the risky step of teaching him how to read the Aelven script.
 As he learned to decipher the intricate letters and understand complex philosophies, Cormac&rsquo;s worldview expanded, fueling his desire for social reform and justice for his people.
 He began to formulate innovative ideas that would later shape revolutionary strategies, greatly influencing Elirandel in return.

 When their secret friendship blossomed into a forbidden romance and intellectual partnership, the risk of discovery grew ever more dangerous.
 Given Elirandel&rsquo;s high social status, their relationship was a volatile secret that could get them both killed.
 However, their intellectual and emotional connection couldn&rsquo;t be easily severed.

 Faced with impending discovery, Cormac had to make an agonizing choice—stay and face almost certain execution, or flee with Elirandel to seek out the freedom fighters dedicated to the overthrow of Aerithia.
 Choosing the latter, he fled with the woman who had opened the world of letters to him, and whom he had enlightened in the ethics of justice and equality.

-Together, they joined an underground movement that would eventually topple the mighty Elven empire and give rise to the Gran Imperio, a new realm founded on the principles they had dreamed of together.
+Together, they joined an underground movement that would eventually topple the mighty Aelven empire and give rise to the Gran Imperio, a new realm founded on the principles they had dreamed of together.
 In doing so, Cormac would become not just a freed slave but a revolutionary leader, strategist, and one half of an iconic partnership that would change the course of history in Naurrnen.

 <br style="clear:both;" />